morganericsson/msengcs/coursedescs/4DV012_VisualAnalyticsProject.md

 After completing the course the student is expected to:

-1. Knowledge and understanding
+*1. Knowledge and understanding*

-    1. Characterize the role of interactive visualization both in the presentation of results and in the process of data exploration supported by data-analysis algorithms
+1. Characterize the role of ainteractive visualization both in the presentation of results and in the process of data exploration supported by data-analysis algorithms
 2. Identify characteristics of state-of-the-art Visual Analytics (VA) systems

-2. Skills and abilities
+*2. Skills and abilities*

 1. Plan a VA development project by mapping analytical requirements to a software solution that involves the combination of interactive visualization and data-analysis algorithms
 2. Execute the project plan by applying previously learned skills from required courses in a project-like environment and combining them with state-of-the-art VA tools and libraries

-3. Judgement and approach
+*3. Judgement and approach*

 1. Reflect on the types of questions and analytical processes supported by different combinations of visualization techniques and data-analysis algorithms
 2. Evaluate whether a proposed VA solution reaches its analytical goals efficiently and effectively

 ## Course contents